-19th Sunday in Ordinary Time A/2008
+Nineteenth Sunday in Ordinary Time A2023

 God had blessed Israel in many and various ways.
-They had been chosen from all the nations of the earth to be a particular people of God.
+They had been chosen from all the nations of the earth to be a particular people to God.
 When they were in slavery in Egypt, God set them free and led them to the Promised Land.
-In order to keep them in the spirit of the Covenant, God sent them the prophets to instruct them and show them the right way in which to walk.
-Finally, when the time was accomplished, God sent them a Messiah in order to fulfill the promise made to their forefathers.
+To keep them in the spirit of the Covenant, God sent them the prophets to instruct them and show them the right path in which to walk.
+When the time was accomplished, and to fulfill the promise made to their forefathers, God sent them the Messiah.

 To them, St Paul says, were given all the privileges someone would wish in this world: the adoption, the glory, the Covenants, the Law, the worship, the promises, the patriarchs and the Messiah.
-However, in spite of all these blessings, Israel had been often ungrateful to God and unfaithful to his Covenant.
+However, in spite of all these blessings, Israel had been often unfaithful to God and his Covenant.
 Instead of worshiping the true God who saved them, people turned to idols and forgot the Covenant.
-Worse: when the promise of the Messiah was fulfilled in Jesus, they rejected Christ and preferred to live in their own way, without God.
+Worse: when the promise of the Messiah was fulfilled, they rejected our Lord and preferred to live in their own way, without God.

 It is this situation that breaks the heart of St Paul.
-In fact, St Paul would even prefer to be accursed and cut off from Christ for the sake of his own people.
-And yet, he remains with Christ, because he knows well that nothing can separate him from the love of God shown to us in Jesus Christ.
+He would even prefer to be accursed and cut off from Christ for the sake of his own people.
+And yet, he remained with our Lord, because he knew well that nothing can separate him from the love of God shown to us in Jesus Christ.

-The painful situation of St Paul is what we sometimes experience today.
-How many times the members of our own families have been stubborn in their refusal of Jesus, his word and the teaching of the Church?
+The painful situation of St Paul is what we sometimes experience in our families.
+How many times the members of our own families have been stubborn in their refusal of our Lord, his word and the teaching of the Church?
 Shall we cut any tie with them because of that?
 That would not be the right attitude to take.
 If we cannot change them, at least we have to pray for them.